Shopify/hydrogen-v1/docs/framework/forms.md

 import {Form, useFlashSession} from '@shopify/hydrogen/experimental';

 export default function Login() {
   // `useFlashSession` also clears the value after reading it.
-This makes it
+This way,
-  // so that if the user refreshes the page, the validation error goes away. const loginError = useFlashSession('loginError');
+  // if the user refreshes the page, the validation error goes away. const loginError = useFlashSession('loginError');

   return (